wes1350/wes1350.github.io/spanish/espanolavanzado.md

-# Index of Espanol Avanzado articles
+# Index of Español Avanzado articles

-I couldn't find an index of grammar articles on Espanol Avanzado, so here's what I could find.
+I couldn't find an index of grammar articles on Español Avanzado, so here's what I could find.

 ### Advanced Grammar